KestrelInstitute/Specware/Provers/ProofChecker/README.txt

 None of the argument types of the public ops of the proof checker are subtypes.
-If a public op had an argument type that is a subtype (e.g. a non-empty finite sequence of expressions) then Specware's type-checking alone does not guarantee that external code never calls that op with the empty sequence of expressions as argument; proof obligations need to be discharged to guarantee that.
+If a public op had an argument type that is a subtype (e.g. a non-empty finite sequence of expressions) then Specware's type-checking alone does not guarantee that external code never calls that op with a value of the supertype that does not belong to the subtype as argument (e.g. the empty sequence of expressions); proof obligations need to be discharged to guarantee that.
 However, users often do not discharge proof obligations.
 Thus, avoiding subtypes for arguments of public ops makes the proof checker more robust, forcing it to deal with values that would be outside the subtypes that would otherwise be used, as opposed to the unpredictable behavior resulting from violating a subtype.

+All the types and ops that comprise the proof checker have the qualifier MetaslangProofChecker (see spec Spec).
+This should avoid any conflicts with types and ops in external code, which would presumably not have such a qualifier.

+Some ops in spec Spec are not executable.
+In order to run the proof checker from external code that imports spec Spec, that external code should apply the refinement encoded by morphism Refinement, also in this directory.
+The refinement is applied by means of Specware's substitution operation.
+Thus, morphism Refinement is public.
+All the other morphisms in this directory are auxiliary and should not be referenced by external code; in other words, they are private (to the proof checker).
+Morphism refinement is part of the API to the proof checker.

+The proof checker specs import libraries whose types and ops do not have the qualifier MetaslangProofChecker (e.g. spec FiniteSequences).
+The substitution of morphism Refinement into spec Spec refines some of those library specs too.
+If the external code that uses the proof checker also includes those libraries, then the refinement of the proof checker determines how those libraries are refined; in other words, the external code cannot refine those libraries in different ways from the proof checker.
+This is probably not a problem in the near term.

+The file dependencies.pdf graphically depicts the dependencies among the Specware units in this directory.